cedws/apple-telemetry/README.md

 * Some domains may not be related to Apple.
 I've had to filter out the domains from my own blacklist log manually.
 However, some domains such as `weather.com` are contacted by built-in applications (Weather).
 Entries like these belong in this repository.

-* Services such as updates, App Store, and Apple Pay will probably be blocked.
-It is up to you to remove the domains you don't wish to block.

 # Contribution

 If you come across any other domains, please submit a PR!
 Add the entries to the `blacklist` file then run `generate.py` with Python 3.
+It can take a few minutes because it has to make of DNS queries.